-Grilled Cheese and Tomato Soup – A Iconic Comforting Combo:
+How did Grilled Cheese and Tomato Soup become a thing?

-This oven grilled cheese has BIG flavor.
-In addition to grated sharp cheddar cheese, there’s grated onion, dijon mustard and a bit of mayo to hold it all together.
+The cheese mixture for the sandwich includes grated sharp cheddar cheese, grated onion, dijon mustard and a bit of mayo to hold it all together.
 The combination of flavors is incredible.

 If you have an immersion blender (one of my favorite kitchen gadgets) you can puree the soup right in the pot rather than having to transfer it to a food processor or blender.
 It will save you lots of time and messy clean up.

-It’s not that I’m super calorie-conscious.
-It’s more that I don’t want to dilute the delicious flavors of sandwich fillings and pizza toppings, with too much bread and dough.
+It’s not about reducing calories, though that’s a nice side benefit.
+It’s more that I don’t want to dilute the delicious flavors of sandwich fillings and pizza toppings with too much bread and dough.
 Another benefit of the open-faced grilled cheese is that you don’t have to stand over a frying pan and you can cook multiple sandwiches at the same time.

-And the perfect partner to this wonderful spicy tomato soup.
+These crisp cheesy sandwiches are a perfect partner for this rich spicy tomato soup.

-Here’s the recipe for oven grilled cheese and tomato soup.
-If you try this recipe, I hope you’ll come back to leave a rating and a comment.
-I’d love to know what you think.Print
+Here’s the oven grilled cheese and tomato soup recipe.
+If you try this recipe, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Oven Grilled Cheese and Tomato Soup